Mucous membrane pemphigoid in Child

 - Behçet disease

-- Bullous pemphigoid – Most frequently seen in the elderly; presents with nonfragile blisters that cause less scarring because they occur closer to the skin surface.
+- Bullous pemphigoid – Most frequently seen in the elderly; presents with nonfragile blisters.

 - Pemphigus vulgaris – Presents with flaccid, fragile blisters.

-- The lesions of erythema multiforme are round, light-red spots with concentric zones and, at times, blisters and exudates.
+- Erythema multiforme – These lesions are round, light-red spots with concentric zones and, at times, blisters and exudates.

 - Lichen sclerosus lacks the vesicles and erosions seen in MMP.